christsven/H.E.A.T/scenarios/SCENARIO Narva.md

 "migrant crisis" in the EU, which overshadowed the event.

 As a reaction to the deteriorating situation, a [UN peacekeeping operation](#unfibal) was established to aid police forces.
+The mission is mainly composed of bangladeshi and african troops and was largely well received as a mediating third party.

 #### 2016 - Outbreak of war